gov-cy/staging-govcy-design-system-docs/src/styles/grid.md

 description: "Use the grid system to lay out the content on your service’s pages."
 ---

 Use the grid system to lay out the content on your service’s pages.
+For more information on how to lay out content in the `main` section, see the [layout page](../layout).

 ## Breakpoints
 A breakpoint is the screen size threshold determined by specific layout requirements.